PowerDNS/pdns/docs/performance.rst

 Via ``systemctl edit pdns`` you can put ``Environment=MALLOC_ARENA_MAX=4`` in your pdns unit file to enable this tweak.

 Note that `newer glibc versions replace MALLOC_ARENA_MAX with a different setting syntax <https://www.gnu.org/software/libc/manual/html_node/Tunables.html#Tunables>`__.
+The new syntax is ``GLIBC_TUNABLES=glibc.malloc.arena_max=4``, please check which syntax is valid for your glibc version (it is quite likely that both syntaxes will work).

 Performance Monitoring
 ----------------------